muhammadkusuma/muhammadkusuma/README.md

 - 👋 Hi There !! , I’m @muhammadkusuma a.k.a  M. Wira Ade Kusuma
 - 👀 I’m interested in Web Design and Web Develop
-- 🌱 I’m currently learning Web Design and Web Develop, and student of Information System
+- 🌱 I’m currently learning Web Design and Web Develop
+- 🌱 I’m student of Information System at State Islamic University Of Sultan Syarif Kasim Riau
 - 💞️ I’m looking to collaborate on remote job
 - 📫 How to reach me on mail@mwiraadekusuma.my.id